Important Pricing Correction: The "$179/Month" Rate Does Not Apply to Tirzepatide

 ★ Luma Health Is the Better Fit If...

-- ★ Pharmacy transparency before you pay is important — VialsRX (TX #35264) is publicly named and independently verifiable at pharmacy.texas.gov without contacting anyone
+- Pharmacy transparency before you pay is important — VialsRX (TX #35264) is publicly named and independently verifiable at pharmacy.texas.gov

 Yes.
 Henry Meds is a legitimate telehealth platform with US-licensed prescribing clinicians and licensed compounding pharmacy partners.
 The compounded tirzepatide they prescribe contains the same active pharmaceutical molecule as Zepbound and Mounjaro.
-The relevant evaluation questions are not about legitimacy but about: which specific format (injectable or tablet), pharmacy transparency (not prominently disclosed), support quality (mixed patient reviews), and whether the annual billing commitment is acceptable for your situation.
+As of an independent review in March 2026, Henry Meds had not received a public FDA warning letter, unlike some competitors.
+The relevant evaluation questions are about pricing accuracy, format (injectable vs. oral), and pharmacy transparency — not legitimacy.

-Henry Meds offers tirzepatide in both injectable (vial + syringe) and oral tablet formats depending on the specific program.
-This distinction matters clinically: compounded injectable tirzepatide is the format most directly comparable to SURMOUNT-1 Phase 3 trial data (22.5% weight loss at 72 weeks).
+Henry Meds offers tirzepatide in both injectable (vial + syringe) and oral tablet formats depending on the specific program, at different price points.
+Compounded injectable tirzepatide is the format most directly comparable to SURMOUNT-1 Phase 3 trial data (22.5% weight loss at 72 weeks).
 Oral compounded tirzepatide has lower bioavailability and requires higher doses for equivalent exposure — the clinical evidence base is thinner.
-Before enrolling, confirm specifically which format (injectable or oral) your Henry Meds program includes.
-Both are prescribed by licensed providers; they are not pharmacologically equivalent at the same dose numbers.
+Before enrolling, confirm specifically which format your Henry Meds program includes and its exact price.

 Henry Meds does not prominently disclose its specific compounding pharmacy partner in public-facing marketing materials.
-If independent pharmacy verification before enrolling is important to you, contact Henry Meds directly and request the pharmacy name and state board license number for their tirzepatide program.
+If independent pharmacy verification before enrolling is important to you, contact Henry Meds directly and request the pharmacy name and state board license number.
 Luma Health publicly names VialsRX (Texas State Board of Pharmacy license #35264) — independently verifiable at pharmacy.texas.gov without contacting support.

 Complete Luma Health's intake at start.mylumahealth.com while you have 2 to 3 weeks of Henry Meds medication remaining.
-Inform your Wasef Health, PC provider of your current tirzepatide dose — no titration restart is needed if you continue at the same dose from injectable compounded tirzepatide.
-Before canceling Henry Meds, review your annual billing terms for any early cancellation obligations.
-Wait for VialsRX shipping confirmation before canceling.
+Inform your Wasef Health, PC provider of your current tirzepatide dose and format — if switching from oral to injectable tirzepatide, discuss whether a dose adjustment is appropriate with your provider.
+Wait for VialsRX shipping confirmation before canceling Henry Meds.
 Continue injecting at your normal weekly schedule from the VialsRX vial when it arrives.

 References